jonnypuma/service.skippy/README.md

 🧪 How to Test
 Enable verbose logging in settings.

-Toggle Skip overlapping segments on/off.
+Toggle Ignore overlapping segments on/off.

 Observe logs like: